Yitzhak Suknik: The Warsaw Ghetto Uprising – May 1943

 Tuvia Borzykowski describes an ambush of the Nazis that took place on May 1, which unusually took place during the day rather than at night.
 "When the right moment came we attacked.
-Yitzhak Suknik (Koza), a member of Hashomer Hatzair sent a burst of fire at the Germans, felling three of them."
+Yitzhak Suknik (Koza), a member of Hashomer Hatzair, sent a burst of fire at the Germans, felling three of them."

 This is corroborated in Out of the Flames by Chaim Primer:

 Escape And Death: 7–8 May 1943

 At this point Suknik was now at the new ZOB's HQ at Mila 18 where Mordechai Anielewicz had begun preparation for fighters to attempt escape through the sewers to the so-called Aryan side.

 Suknik was part of a group of eleven trying to reach the Aryan side.
-Another of the group was Helena Rufeisen-Schüpper.
-Their guide was supposed to take them to Bielanska St. but the sewer system was a hazardous maze and they ended up at Dluga St. As it was on the Aryan side they decided to leave the sewers.
-Just before dawn on 8 May as they were exiting the sewer, they were spotted by Polish police.
+Another member of the group was Helena Rufeisen-Schüpper.
+Their guide was supposed to take them to Bielanska St. but the sewer system was a hazardous maze and they ended up at Dluga St instead.
+As it was on the Aryan side, they decided to leave the sewers.
+Just before dawn on 8 May, as they were exiting the sewer, they were spotted by Polish police.
 There was an attempt to bribe the policemen but German troops nearby heard the commotion and came over.
 Hela Schupper's recounts, "I heard gunshots.
-Koza, who was probably one of the best shooters in the ZOB, ran towards the German to shoot him with his gun.
+Koza, who was probably one of the best shooters in the Z.O.B, ran towards the German to shoot him with his gun.
 As he was shooting, the others dispersed.
 I ran as well."
 Helena evaded capture.
 Yitzhak Suknik was shot dead.